MohammadDehghan/DMTC/README.md

 # Datasets
 DMTC is evaluated with tow common datasets in semi-supervised semantic segmentation: CityScapes and PASCAL VOC.
 * Cityscapes:
-  - The Cityscapes dataset can be downloaded in their [official website](https://www.cityscapes-dataset.com/). first download Cityscapes, then set data_dir to the dataset path in the xxx file.
+  - First download Cityscapes from their [official website](https://www.cityscapes-dataset.com/), then set data_dir to the dataset path in the xxx file.

 * Pascal VOC:
+  - First download the original dataset, after extracting the files we'll end up with VOCtrainval_11-May-2012/VOCdevkit/VOC2012 containing the image sets, the XML annotation for both object detection and segmentation, and JPEG images.
+The second step is to augment the dataset using the additionnal annotations provided by Semantic Contours from Inverse Detectors.
+Download the rest of the annotations SegmentationClassAug and add them to the path VOCtrainval_11-May-2012/VOCdevkit/VOC2012, now we're set, for training use the path to VOCtrainval_11-May-2012.

 # download pre-trained weights: